Spring Break Dehydration in Arizona: Why It Hits Harder

 | Effort required | Hours of constant sipping | Relax for 30-45 minutes |

-IV therapy is not a magic cure, and we would never claim otherwise.
-But when oral rehydration isn't enough or isn't fast enough, it can help bridge the gap.
+IV therapy is not a cure-all.
+But when oral rehydration is not enough or not fast enough, it bridges the gap.
 All RevivaGo treatments are administered by licensed registered nurses, nurse practitioners, or paramedics under physician oversight, using hospital-grade sterile single-use supplies.

 How mobile IV therapy works for visitors

 You're not from here.
 You don't know where the nearest urgent care is, you probably don't have a car, and you're at an Airbnb in Gilbert or a hotel in Mesa.
-The last thing you want to do is navigate a city you don't know while feeling terrible.
+Navigating a city you don't know while feeling terrible is the last thing you want.

 - Book in minutes on your phone.
-Pick a treatment and a time that works.
+Pick a treatment and a time.

 - A licensed provider arrives at your hotel, rental, or wherever you're staying, typically within 30 to 45 minutes.